konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 It must be possible to select an application for analysis.
 It will not be possible to select an application that has an analysis status of In progress.

+#### AC011
+As an Architect/Migrator I want to be able to specify which rule tags to be included in an analysis

+Acceptance criteria:
+It must be possible to select 0, 1 or many rules tags from the drop down list.
+The shipped collection of rules tags will be presented in alphabetical order.

+#### AC012
+As an Architect/Migrator I want to be able to specify which rule tags to be excluded in an analysis Acceptance criteria:
+It must be possible to select 0, 1 or many rules tags from the drop down list.
+The shipped collection of rules tags will be presented in alphabetical order.
+Validation will ensure that any excluded tags are not specified in the included list (above).

 #### Analysis Output

 ##### AO001